-The tempdb system database is a global resource that is available to all users connected to the instance of SQL Server or connected to SQL Database.
-Tempdb is used to hold:
+tempdb system database is a global resource that's available to all users connected to the instance of SQL Server or connected to Azure SQL Database.

-Temporary user objects that are explicitly created, such as: global or local temporary tables and indexes, temporary stored procedures, table variables, Tables returned in table-valued functions, or cursors.
+Temporary user objects that are explicitly created.
+They include global or local temporary tables and indexes, temporary stored procedures, table variables, tables returned in table-valued functions, and cursors.

-Internal objects that are created by the database engine.
-These include:
+Internal objects that the database engine creates.
+They include:

 - Work tables to store intermediate results for spools, cursors, sorts, and temporary large object (LOB) storage.